Cutthroat (pool): Alternative group selection

 A less common variation (because it involves risk to the breaker) is that the sets are assigned before the start of play: the breaking shooter has 1–5, the second player has 6–10, and the third has 11–15.

 Alternative scratch and spotting rules

-In the event of a cue-ball scratch, each of the fouling player's opponents who was still in the game before the foul may return one of their pocketed balls to the table.
+In the event of a cue-ball scratch, each of the fouling player's opponents who were still in the game before the foul may return one of their own pocketed balls to the table.
 Players who were already "out" before that shot remain out.

 In this version, if the shooter pockets both the last remaining opponent object ball and the shooter's own final object ball (i.e. all balls are down but the cue ball), then only a player who was still in the game (typically the shooter and the final opponent) before that last shot may spot a ball; eliminated players do not return to the game.
 The same shooter continues.